 Dr P heard nothing further from Mr G about this.
 The family, however, continued to attend the practice.

-Dental practitioners can sometimes face situations where it might be easier and more convenient to simply go along with an action or accommodate a request.
+- Dentists can sometimes face situations where it might be tempting to go along with an action to accommodate a particular patient.
 It is important to remember however that in addition to obeying the law, all registrants are bound by an ethical code and have a duty to uphold the reputation of the profession.